orieasterly/portfolio/README.md

 The SKU Listings Dashboard serves as a comprehensive decision-support tool, offering clear views of cost breakdowns for each SKU, impact of discounts, and providing actionable insights into individual product profitability.
 Key outcomes include:

 - Enhanced visibility into SKU-level profitability for data-driven pricing strategies and inventory optimization.
-- Identification of opportunities to streamline costs and maximize profit margins.
 - Informed decision-making regarding product mix and strategic resource allocation.
-- Promotion of a data-driven culture, fostering continuous improvement and profitability growth.
+- Promoted a data centric culture, fostering continuous improvement and profitability growth.
 **Visualizing Profitability for Strategic Advantage:**
 By visualizing SKU profitability dynamics, the dashboard empowers stakeholders to make informed decisions that drive business growth and profitability.